Concierge ABA

 Once 'eye catchers' are identified, and children have come to expect delivery when the item is shown, we change the game a bit.
 Once the child looks at the item in our hand, we track it to our eyes (between our eyes to be precise).
 As we track it up, we look to see that the child's eyes come up with it to meet ours... and if so, the child receives the item.
 Eye contact needs only to be momentary, a glance, but delivery of the R+ needs to be immediate.
 As eyes meet, children begin to also see our smiles and our excitement with them.
 If children do not track up as we raise the item to our eyes, switch the item until tracking to eyes occurs.
 (If no tracking occurs, it is usually an indication that the item is not ‘strong’ enough to serve as a reinforcer.)

 In this way, it is possible to begin to establish a basic routine… 'when you look at me something terrific will happen' thus establishing a ‘habit’ of looking at the person before them.
 It's simple for the child and it’s free of discomfort.
 How do we know this?
 We know this because we recognize discomfort in others because it is manifest behaviorally; we see it.
 It is manifest so that when we see it, we use the terms “discomfort” or “pain”.
 It is that simple.
 Children are not adept at hiding their discomfort.
 Additionally, if there were discomfort, we would see greater gaze avoidance, not more.
-It is our job as instructors to be on the look out for such indications and to make adjustments when we see it.
+It is our job as instructors to be on the lookout for such indications and to make adjustments when we see it.
 This goes for any child when teaching anything.

-Additionally, there is research which shows that children on the spectrum are not emotionally 'dis-regulated' in their responses to mutual gaze (Nuske, Vivanti and Dissanayake, 2015).
+Additionally, research shows that children on the spectrum are not emotionally 'dis-regulated' in their responses to mutual gaze (Nuske, Vivanti and Dissanayake, 2015).
 Anecdotally, I can say that in 30+ years of practice, I’ve seen, that as eye contact increases children are more happily engaged in more efficient learning.
 Moreover, it’s easy to implement this simple procedure, both for parents and teachers.

 Moving ahead: